siemens/kas/README.md

 - Python 3
 - distro Python 3 package
-- PyYAML Python 3 package
+- PyYAML Python 3 package (optional, for yaml file support)

 If you need Python 2 support consider sending patches.
 The most obvious place to start is to use the trollius package intead of